diabayes package#

 v (Float) – Instantaneous fault slip rate [m/s].

-variables (Variables) – The friction coefficient mu and state parameter theta
+variables (Variables) – The friction coefficient

-params (RSFParams) – The rate-and-state parameters a, b, and D_c
+params (RSFParams) – The rate-and-state parameters, including

-constants (RSFConstants) – The constant parameters mu0 and v0
+constants (RSFConstants) – The constant parameters

 - Returns: